FranzPoize/bl/README.md

 ## I have warnings about patch globs

-There is a new property to handle "git am <patch_glob>"
+There is a new property to handle `git am <patch_glob>` (the old one still works but I hope to remove it at some point)

 Before:
 ```yaml